Thursday, May 6, 2010

 - Support your local food pantries and soup kitchens by volunteering your time and/or contributing money and food.

-Walk for Hunger on Sunday, May 2nd!
+- Participate in the Walk for Hunger on Sunday, May 2nd!

 - Consider partnering with other organizations, schools, etc. to promote school breakfast programs and summer meals programs in Medford.
 Help de-stigmatize these programs and make children feel good about participating in them.